achoud42/VinCheck/README.md

 ```

 #### 3.3.3 Database Directory </br>
-  Here we have  database directory contains your database migrations, model factories, and seeds.
+  Here we have  database directory contains our database migrations, model factories, and seeds.
   we use it to migarte and publish data to table .